RandomNinjaAtk/Scripts/sabnzbd/README.md

 ### Configuration Options
 Configuration options are found in the top few lines of the script<br /><br />
 **RemoveNonAudioFiles** - Deletes non FLAC/M4A/MP3/OPUS/OGG files<br />
-**DuplicateFileCleanUp** - Deletes duplicate files, sabnzbd sometimes creates duplicates, or if a download conatains both lossless and lossy version, it deletes lossy version <br />
+**DuplicateFileCleanUp** - Deletes duplicate files, sabnzbd sometimes creates duplicates, or if a download contains both lossless and lossy version, it deletes lossy version <br />
 **AudioVerification** -  Verifies FLAC/MP3 files for errors (fixes MP3's, deletes bad FLAC files)<br />
 **Convert** - Only converts lossless FLAC/ALAC files to format in the next setting <br />
 **ConversionFormat** - SET TO: OPUS or AAC or MP3 or FLAC - converts lossless FLAC files to set format<br />